Sir Thomas Musgrave, 7th Baronet

-General Sir Thomas Musgrave, 7th Baronet (1737 – 1812) was an English soldier.
-He rose to the rank of general in the British Army and was noted for his service during the American Revolutionary War.
-He is one of the Musgrave baronets.
+General Sir Thomas Musgrave, 7th Baronet (1737 – 31 December 1812) was a British Army officer who served in the American War of Independence.
+He was one of the Musgrave baronets.

-Family
+Early life

-Sir Thomas Musgrave, 7th Baronet (1737–1812) was the sixth son and only surviving heir of Sir Richard Musgrave, 4th Baronet of Hayton Castle, Cumberland by his wife, the second daughter of John Hylton of Hylton Castle, Durham.
+Thomas Musgrave was born in 1737, the sixth son and only surviving heir of Sir Richard Musgrave, 4th Baronet of Hayton Castle, Cumberland by his wife, the second daughter of John Hylton of Hylton Castle, Durham.

 Military career

 Early promotions

 He entered the British Army in 1754 as ensign in the 3rd Buffs and quickly rose through the ranks to fulfil a distinguished career.
 He became a lieutenant on 21 June 1756, and captain in the 64th Regiment of Foot, on 20 August 1759; a brevet-major 23 July 1772; major, 64th Foot, 17 August 1774; and Lieutenant-Colonel, 40th Regiment of Foot, 27 August 1776, on the death of Lieutenant-Colonel James Grant at Brooklyn (Flat Bush).